Why learn French of all options? What are the advantages? Is it really worth it in 2026? Check out the 24 top benefits of studying French.

 I. French is a widely spoken global language

-French is valuable across the globe because of its widespread use.
-That is why it is beneficial everywhere and for many goals.
+French is valuable worldwide due to its widespread use.
+That is why it is beneficial across the board and for many goals.
 Let’s explore it further!

 I. French is a widespread language

-According to the International Organisation of La Francophonie (OIF) report, nearly 320 million people worldwide speak French.
+According to the International Organization of La Francophonie (OIF) report, nearly 320 million people worldwide speak French.

 According to Ethnologue research, the total number of speakers is 309 million.
 This includes 80 million natives, 240 million who speak it as a second or third language, and learners.

 This means roughly 4% of the global population.
-We shouldn’t forget advanced French learners who don’t use the language day-to-day.
+We shouldn’t forget advanced French learners who don’t use the language in day-to-day use.

-French is the sixteen most spoken mother tongue and the fifth most-spoken language after Mandarin Chinese, English, Hindi, and Spanish.
+French is the sixteenth most spoken mother tongue and the fifth most spoken language after Mandarin Chinese, English, Hindi, and Spanish.
 This is also the second most widely used Romance language.

 It’s challenging to calculate the exact number of speakers.
-Yet, given the vast global presence, it’s apparent that French is one of the world’s most spoken languages.
+Yet, given its vast global presence, French is one of the world’s most widely spoken languages.

 Thus, it’s no surprise that it is an international language with rising demand and popularity.